ruipin/fvtt-lib-wrapper/README.md

         }
     ]
     ```

+If you pick options #2 or #3 and actively recommend to the user to install libWrapper using e.g. a notification, it is a good idea to give the user a way to permanently dismiss said notification.
+The provided [shim](#shim) does this by having a "Don't remind me again" option in the alert dialog.

 Once your module is released, you should consider adding it to the wiki list of [Modules using libWrapper](https://github.com/ruipin/fvtt-lib-wrapper/wiki/Modules-using-libWrapper).
 This list can also be used as an additional (unofficial) source of libWrapper usage examples.